h8moss/progressive/README.md

 ## ❓ Frequently Asked Questions

 **Q: Can I sync my tasks across multiple devices?**
-A: Progress Tracker is, and will always remain, a fully offline application, we will never send your tasks over to a server, that being said, you can use an application like [syncthing](https://syncthing.net/) to keep your files perpetually synced across devices
+A: Progressive is, and will always remain, a fully offline application, we will never send your tasks over to a server, that being said, you can use an application like [syncthing](https://syncthing.net/) to keep your files perpetually synced across devices

 **Q: Is there a mobile version available?**
 A: Absolutely no!!!!
 This is something that we do not have planned as it would require a full rewrite of the application